Arriving in Canada

 Crossing By Land From the USA

-If you will be entering Canada by land at the US/Canadian border, please see COVID-19 action at CBSA land border crossings website.
+If you will be entering Canada by land at the US/Canadian border, please see these Canada Border Services Agency links:

 Transport to Your Accommodation

-Once you have cleared Canadian customs and collected your luggage, please proceed directly to your planned/arranged transportation.
-You must go directly to your place of quarantine without delay and stay there for 14 days from the date you arrived in Canada.
+After receiving a negative COVID-19 test result, you will be permitted to check out of your hotel and proceed to your self-isolation location.
+You must go directly to your place of quarantine without delay and stay there for 14 days.

 There are multiple transportation options that you can use to get to your accommodations.
 Wearing a mask or face covering will be required during transportation.
 Use private transportation to get to your place of quarantine, if possible.